 - 7. The NHS is facing growing financial and service pressures at a time of rising demand.
 The NHS Five Year Forward View, published in October 2014, is set in this context. - 8.
-It sets out a new shared vision for the future of the NHS emphasising the need to move to place based systems of care where organisations are collaborating and using their resources collectively to meet the needs of the local population in the most appropriate and effective way.
-It also sets out the challenges to be addressed in the NHS around finance and efficiency, improving the health of the population and providing quality care.
+It sets out a new shared vision for the future of the NHS, emphasising the need to move to place-based systems of care where organisations collaborate and use their resources collectively to meet the needs of the local population in the most appropriate and effective way.
+It also explores the challenges to be addressed in the NHS around finance and efficiency, improving the health of the population and providing quality care.